Student Voice

 • Contact your school general office

-• Ask your personal tutors or lecturers if programmes or lectures will take place as normal or cancelled – just remember they are under no obligation to tell you whether or not they will be striking
+• Ask your personal tutors or lecturers if programmes or lectures, or assessments, will take place as normal or cancelled – just remember they are under no obligation to tell you whether or not they will be striking